About the Artist

 I settled into the custom picture framing business, managing, and eventually opening my own store with a business partner.
 As always, my studio was intact at home.
 I sold my half of the frame shop after eleven years and ended up in sales for one of my frame supply vendors.

 Over this time my home space increased, as well as the art studio, now with dedicated areas for photography, architectural design / modeling and water color.
-My main focus is the photographic studio.
+My main focus is manipulating textiles as subject matter for the photographic studio.
 I've always been passionate about photography, of any subject.
 What they say is true – a photograph is worth a thousand words.
 I carry a camera where ever I go and my eyes are always searching for something unique – a shape, shadow, figure, texture or tonal gradation created by oxidation, or a sequence of shadows that create alluring depth.
 And yes – an awesome sunset or a twisting, reaching oak covered in beautifully colored lichen.